Qualis/www-qual-is/_posts/making-better-decisions-with-adr.md

 ### Option 2: Document in a Wiki

-Use an internal wiki (e.g., Confluence, Notion) to record decisions, leveraging the platform’s built-in editing, search, and notification features.
+Use an internal wiki (e.g., Confluence, Notion) to record decisions, leveraging the platform's built-in editing, search, and notification features.

 ##### +